 There is an increasing demand for high-speed connectivity for aviation and maritime.
 Implementation of data-centric applications is becoming a necessity in these sectors, as the industries seek to reduce costs through improved efficiency, increase revenues, comply with environmental targets and improve safety.
-The importance of FSS ESIM (Earth Stations in Motion) is a notable example where uninterrupted, ubiquitous and 'always-on' broadband is powering aircraft (gate-to-gate) and vessels (pier-to-pier) with seamless connectivity across the busiest airports and ports, located in major cities in APAC.
+The importance of FSS ESIM (Earth Stations in Motion) is a notable example where uninterrupted, ubiquitous and 'always-on' broadband is powering aircraft (gate-to-gate) and vessels (pier-to-pier) with seamless connectivity across the busiest airports and ports.